Using the DB2 ODBC driver with unixODBC

-The unixODBC Driver Manager widens the choice of potential DB2 client applications because it enables non-DB2 CLI applications to connect to DB2 via ODBC.
-To illustrate this, this article shows how to use the unixODBC Driver Manager to connect ODBC-enabled applications on UNIX and Linux to a remote DB2 database.
+The unixODBC Driver Manager widens the choice of potential DB2 client applications because it enables non-DB2 CLI applications to connect to DB2 by using ODBC.
+To illustrate this, this article shows how to use the unixODBC Driver Manager to connect UNIX and Linux applications that support ODBC to a remote DB2 database.

 DB2 Call Level Interface